sematext/docs/docs/logs/processors-overview.md

 - **Rename Fields Processor**: Change the names of fields.
 - **Remove Fields Processor**: Remove fields that contain [sensitive information](../logs/handle-sensitive-data-with-pipelines) or redundant data to save from costs.
 See [Reducing Log Monitoring Costs](../logs/reduce-costs-with-pipelines) for more information.
 - [**Field Extractor Processor**](../logs/field-extractor-processor): Extract fields using a grok pattern.
-- [**Field Masking Processor**](../logs/field-masking-processor): Maskk fields using a regex pattern and hide sensitive data.
+- [**Field Masking Processor**](../logs/field-masking-processor): Mask fields using a regex pattern and hide sensitive data.
 See [Handle Sensitive Data](../logs/handle-sensitive-data-with-pipelines) for more information.
 - [**Script Field Processor**](../logs/script-field-processor): Add or change a field using a script.
 - [**Sampling Processor**](../logs/sampling-processor): Keep only a certain percentage of your data using random sampling.
 - **Geo Processor**: Enrich documents with reverse geocoding location or IP address.